skypjack/entt/docs/md/resource.md

 ## The cache class

 The cache is the class that is asked to _connect the dots_.<br/>
-It loads the resources, store them aside and returns handles as needed:
+It loads the resources, stores them aside and returns handles as needed:

 ```cpp
 entt::resource_cache<my_resource, my_loader> cache{};